keiem/leftnumpad-qmk-keyboard/leftnumpad/keymaps/default/Alternative keymap.c/readme.md

-These keymaps to disable screensaver or lock screen.
+These keymaps are to disable screensaver or lock screen.

 keymap.c.V1: Disable screensaver lockscreen with key combo .- and enable it again with .- on the leftnumpad keymap.c.V2: Disable screensaver lockscreen with key combo .- and enable it again with a keypress on the leftnumpad